getify/You-Dont-Know-JS/types & grammar/ch2.md

 console.log( b ); // 2  -- not 3
 ```

-The problem is that the underlying scalar primitive values inside boxed object wrappers like `String`, `Number`, and `Boolean` are *not mutable*.
+The problem is that the underlying scalar primitive value is *not mutable* (same goes for `string` and `boolean`).

 When `x` is used in `x + 1`, the underlying scalar primitive `2` is unboxed automatically, so the line `x = x + 1` very subtly changed `x` from being a shared reference to the passed in `Number` object to just holding the scalar primitive value `3` as a result of the addition operation.
 Therefore, `b` still references the unmodified/immutable `Number` object holding the value `2`.

-Boxed object wrappers *are* normal objects, so you *could* add properties to the object (just not change its enclosed primitive value), and so you could exchange information indirectly via those additional properties.
+You *can* add properties to the object (just not change its enclosed primitive value), so you could exchange information indirectly via those additional properties.

-This is not all that common, however; it probably would not be considered a great practice by most developers.
-Instead of using the boxed wrapper object `Number` in this way, it's probably much better to use the manual object wrapper (`obj`) approach in the earlier snippet.
+This is not all that common, however; it probably would not be considered a good practice by most developers.
+Instead of using the  wrapper object `Number` in this way, it's probably much better to use the manual object wrapper (`obj`) approach in the earlier snippet.
 That's not to say that there's no clever uses for the object wrappers, just that your default should usually be the scalar primitive value form if possible.

 References are quite powerful, but sometimes they get in your way, and sometimes you need them but don't have them, so you have to fake them.
 The only control over reference vs. value-copy is the type of the value itself, so you must indirectly influence the assignment/passing behavior by which value types you choose to use.

 ## Summary

-JavaScript provides object wrappers around primitive values, known as natives (`String`, `Number`, `Boolean`, etc).
-These object wrappers give the values access to behaviors appropriate for each object sub-type (`String#trim()` and `Array#concat(..)`).

-If you have a simple scalar primitive value like `"abc"` and you access its `length` property or some `String.prototype` method, JS automatically "boxes" the value (wraps it in its respective object wrapper) so that the property/method accesses can be fulfilled.
+Numbers in JavaScript include both "integers" and "floating point" values.

+Several special values are defined within the primitive types.

+The `null` type has just one value: `null`, and likewise the `undefined` type has just the `undefined` value. `undefined` is basically the default value in any variable or property if no other value is present.
+The `void` operator lets you create the `undefined` value from any other value.

+Numbers include several special values, like `NaN` (supposedly "Not-a-Number", but really more appropriately "invalid number"), `+Infinity` and `-Infinity`, and `-0`.

 Simple scalar primitives (`string`s, `number`s, etc) are assigned/passed by value-copy, but compound primitives (`object`s, etc) are assigned/passed by reference.
 References are **not** like references/pointers in other languages -- they're never pointed at other variables/references, only at the underlying values.